 Anglers and hunters are the original conservationists; fighting for public lands, environmental laws, and regulations to protect the species they love to pursue.In order to continue fishing for future years to come, members of the fishing community must minimize their impact on aquatic environments.

 Use these guidelines to fish responsibly:

-- Wash your fishing gear, before and after your trip.
-Cleaning your gear and watercraft will reduce the spread of invasive species that can cause damage to fish and their habitat.
+Reduce the spread of invasive species that can cause damage to fish and their habitat.

 Pack it in, Pack it out, and Leave No Trace.

 Trash left behind can harm fish and other aquatic life.
 Fishing line can entangle birds and other wildlife.
 Make sure to dispose of or recycle your fishing line in the proper receptacles.
 Some popular fishing spots may have monofilament fishing line recycling receptacles to use.

 Make Sure it's Safe to Eat

 Check your local state fish consumption advisories to make sure the fishing you're catching are safe to eat.
 At times certain environmental factors can make some species of fish and shellfish unsafe to eat.

 Build an Inclusive Angler Community

 The water is open to all.
 Help make fishing welcoming for all identities and abilities.
 Build community and help your fellow anglers.